 - Cannot build and scale a platform for the entire company to use.
 The problem is not just one of risk.
 Enterprises benefit from the sharing and scaling of best practices that are often first developed within a single team or business unit.
 It becomes harder to do this when there is no standardisation of enabling technologies.

-Enterprise Social Networks: The Hub Of The Workplace Ecosystem
+ESNs: The Hub Of The Digital Workplace Ecosystem

 Can you strike a balance between supporting business requirements, governance, and scale?
 We believe so.
 The key is a holistic approach to adaptive workplace technologies, which relies upon a flexible portfolio of integrated tools on top of a hub that offers core services such as security and integration.

-We call it the Adaptive Workplace Ecosystem, which is enabled by layers of technology:
+The Digital Workplace Ecosystem is enabled by layers of technology:

 - The Hub.
 An enterprise social network or robust social intranet is the best way to connect the whole organisation and communicate across its silos.
 Look for the hub to offer key services such as: social profiles, access and security, search, integration services, and a data lake.
 But don’t mistake the hub for a silver bullet technology.
 Its global scale is broader and less intimate than the day-to-day work context of most employees.
 So, you will also need solutions that support other levels of scale and intimacy – the team and the individual.
 As such, you should also look for your hub to support a robust and open app/bot store.

 - Enterprise-level solutions.
 These solutions support company-wide activities that bring together employees from across the company, such as ideation and crowd-sourced innovation, or deliver services that anyone can use such as diagnostics and automation.